Tell. Show. Try.

 You decide to tell the interviewer another story.
 This one is about how on a Sunday morning in Dallas you helped close the sale of 180,000 Cisco IP telephones to Bank of America in 10 minutes.
 Weeks later, what will the interviewer remember?
 Facts from a resume – like job titles, departments, and dates?
 Or will she remember the story about your best sales success?
 Stories last long after facts have faded.

-Every sale goes through four phases: find the customer and the problem, educate them, ask for their business, then build a long-term relationship.
-Our focus is on the second phase; helping you educate your customers.
-Our process is five simple steps.
 First, have a plan.
 Second, tell your story.
 Third, prove what you said was true.
 Fourth, provide an engaging experience.
 Last, make sure they’re completely satisfied.

 Tell your story